ConnectExtend/Udacity-Portfolio-Project/README.md

 ### Areas that need improvement:
 - hero image loads much too slowly
 - need to increase knowledge of images, especially how to manipulate vertical sizing and how to implement srcset
-- was unsure of how to use srcset with Flexbox
+- unsure of how to use `srcset` with Flexbox
 - for the largest viewport (mostly fluid design pattern), want to allow outer margins to be slightly darker color
 #### Thank you for your time.
 I welcome all feedback - minor and major! : )